google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Log ID    {#log_id}

-Each log is identified by an OID, which is specified in the log's metadata and which MUST NOT be used to identify any other log.
-A log's operator MUST either allocate the OID themselves or request an OID from the Log ID Registry (see
+Each log is identified by an OID, which is specified as one of the log's parameters and which MUST NOT be used to identify any other log.
+A log's operator MUST either allocate the OID themselves or request an OID from the Log ID Registry (see {{log_id_registry}}).
+Various data structures include the DER encoding of this OID, excluding the ASN.1 tag and length bytes, in an opaque
-{{log_id_registry}}).
-Various data structures include the DER encoding of this OID, excluding the ASN.1 tag and length bytes, in an opaque vector:
+vector:

 ~~~~~~~~~~~
     opaque LogID<2..127>;